+Protessor Johnson

+110 Doctoral Courses

+The Study of History including usage of standard forms, choosing a topic, collecting notes, assembling materials and writing drafts.
+Prerequisite: 450 The Study of History.

 453 HISTORICAL BIOGRAPHY

+Professor Deibler

-A guided research course on the lives and writings of such influential figures as Augustine, Anselm, Aquinas, Duns Scotus, etc.
+A guided research course on the lives and writings of such influential figures as Augustine, Anselm, Aquinas, Duns Scotus, etc. 2 hours.

 454 THE RISE AND DEVELOPMENT OF PIETISM

+Professor Deibler

 A study of the rise of Pietism in sixteenth century England, through the Low Countries and the Rhineland until its flowering in the University of Halle.
 Reference also is made to the Wesleyan revival in England and the Great Awakening in America.

 2 hours.

 455 THE APOSTOLIC AGE

+Professor Deibler

 An intensive guided research study on the church of the Apostolic Age.
-The influence of the Essenes, the mystery religions, non-canonical writ-2 hours. ings, etc.
+The influence of the Essenes, the mystery religions, non-canonical writings, etc.

+2 hours.

-456 HISTORY OF THE DOCTRINE OF THE PERSON OF CHRIST
+456 HISTORY OF THE DOCTRINE OF THE

+PERSON OF CHRIST

+Professor Peters

 The development of Christian thought on the person of Christ from the first century to the present.

 2 hours.